truongngoctuan/e-portfolio/README.md

 FrontEnd
 * using Lottie and animation library to control objects and doing animation as per event
 * ViewPort detection for iOS and Android devices to change layout on keyboard showing up (challenge with older iOS version in Safari)
+* Micro-frontend using iframe, sharing authentication tokens, each module host in different repositories

 BackEnd
 * Websocket and long-polling connection to ensure data updated across multiple players in the same room